Here is a list of common conditions we can help you with at Cedar Grove Community Acupuncture Clinic in Thunder Bay:

 Many people who receive acupuncture are treated in private rooms by their health care practitioner.
 The Community Acupuncture model is different, because treatments are done in a group setting.
 Reclining chairs are set up around a large room where multiple patients can receive acupuncture at the same time in a quiet peaceful atmosphere.
 You are encouraged to bring friends or family members with you, but keep in mind that a quiet, relaxing environment is appropriate for this type of therapy.

 Since Community acupuncture is done in a group setting, it can be made more affordable.
-Pay between $20 and $45 per treatment.
+Pay between $20 and $45 per treatment (starting on May 1st, 2017: between $25 and $50).
 We do not ask you about your income or financial situation.
 You decide what you can afford based on how many treatments you wish to receive and what your budget is.
 If you want some extra guidance on how much to pay, please feel free to call us to discuss.

 Back to the top